 Did You Engage in Pre-Bankruptcy Planning?

-Selling your exempt property in Broward before you file for bankruptcy isn’t a problem because it’s not possible for a trustee to liquidate the property anyway.
+Selling property before bankruptcy in Broward isn’t a problem because it’s not possible for a trustee to liquidate the property anyway.
 But selling an exempt property that is protected in bankruptcy can be under a little window.

 Also , selling all of your nonexempt properties to use the proceeds in buying more exempt properties or paying down mortgages or liens on exempt property is ideal .
 This is the risky and scary part.